seisman/HinetPy/paper/paper.md

 other seismic networks such as F-net, S-net, V-net, and more.
 The NIED Hi-net data has been widely used in various research from the study of earthquakes [e.g., @Ishii2005; @Peng2007] to the structure of the Earth's deep interior [e.g., @Niu2005; @Yee2014; @Tian2017].
-Despite the value of the data provided by NIED Hi-net, accessing and processing them can be challenging.
+Despite the value of the data provided by NIED Hi-net, accessing and processing it can be challenging.

 ## Challenges in accessing NIED Hi-net data